Schema Validation & Error Categorization

 INFO |

-Each error code must map to a documented remediation playbook.
-CRITICAL errors trigger immediate escalation.
+Each error code maps to a documented remediation playbook.
+CRITICAL errors trigger immediate escalation and block base-date calculation.
 WARNING errors populate a paralegal review queue with contextual guidance.
-INFO errors feed into background enrichment pipelines without interrupting core docketing operations.
+INFO errors feed background enrichment without interrupting core docketing.

-Production validation requires strict separation between schema definition, validation execution, and error serialization.
-For JSON payloads, leverage jsonschema with draft-aware validators.
-For XML, lxml provides industry-standard XSD compliance checking.
-The following implementation demonstrates a production-ready validator that extracts, categorizes, and serializes errors according to the tier taxonomy.
+For JSON payloads, use jsonschema with a draft-aware validator; for XML, lxml provides XSD compliance checking.
+The validator below extracts, categorizes, and serializes errors according to the tier taxonomy.
+It is stateless and thread-safe once constructed.

 import hashlib